loup-brun/grimple.gs/README.md

 Grimple is built as a desktop-first grid sytem.
 Columns are built with percentages with % gutters as margins, which ensures compatibility with IE7 and lower.

-Also, Grimple has a complete set of push/pull classes if you wish to reorder the columns or give them an offset.
-By default, the `pull-` section is commented in the source since it is not used often.
-You can, however, uncomment the line in `_grimple.mixins.scss` and then compile the stylesheet (view compiling instructions [below](#contributing)).
+Also, Grimple has a complete set of offset classes for each namespace (tablet, phone, etc...).
+Just add the `.push-X`, where `X` is the number of columns you wish to offset your column.

 ### Contributing